 |Mergers & Acquisitions - Advanced Financial Modeling||5.0||Advanced|

 |Corporate & Business Strategy||3.0||Advanced|

-CFI is an approved sponsor by NASBA.
+CFI is a CPE sponsor approved by the NASBA.
 To learn more, view CFI’s company profile page on NASBA here.

-Thank you for reading this guide to continuing professional education credits for CPA members.
+Thank you for reading the CFI guide to Continuing Professional Education credits for CPA members.

 This guide was developed based on information from the AICPA and NASBA websites.
 Please always refer back to those sites as your official source of information.